redhat-cip/software-factory/docs/deploy.rst

 * 8080/45452 for Jenkins swarm slave connection

-Note that Heat deployment and LXC deployment automatically configure security group rules to allow these connections to managesf.
+Note that Heat deployment and LXC deployment automatically configure security group rules to allow these connections to the gateway.

 SSL Certificates